rtlabs-com/p-net/doc/api_documentation.rst

 For detailed documentation, read the ``include/pnet_api.h`` header file.
 It also contains error code definitions etc.

-You can also build the full Doxygen documentation by running ``make docs`` in the build directory.
-The resulting HTML files will end up in ``build/html/index.html``.
+You can also build the Doxygen documentation for all functions by following the instructions given on the page "Additional Linux Details".

 Study the sample_app to get more information on how to use the API.

 General
 -------
-All functions return either 0 (zero) for a successful call or -1 for an unsuccessful call.
+All functions return either ``0`` (zero) for a successful call or ``-1`` for an unsuccessful call.